-Try this Steak Fajita Fried Rice for a restaurant quality dinner right at home!
-This fried rice recipe is so delicious, everyone will be asking for seconds!
+Try this Steak Fajita Fried Rice for a restaurant quality dinner at home!
+Seared beef and peppers just like a fajita recipe, tossed with fluffy rice and seasonings!

 What Are Some Tips For Making The Best Fried Rice?